solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 Note that if you enable PgBouncer on your instance of Flexible Server and want to connect through it, because it runs on port 6432, it is port 6432 that your IT department must open for outbound traffic.

-Because Azure Database for PostgreSQL is a managed database service, users are not provided host or OS access to view or modify configuration files such as `pg_hba.conf`.
+Because Azure Database for PostgreSQL Flexible Server is a managed database service, users are not provided host or OS access to view or modify configuration files such as `pg_hba.conf`.
 The content of the files is automatically updated based on the network settings.

 For more information, review: